jarecoo/practice/notes.md

 ## The Problem with Religion
 ...is that it takes good and useful truths and attaches them to God.
-These truths can stand on their own - Sam Harris
+These truths can stand on their own” - Sam Harris

 ### Top 3 Reasons (including links and examples) I left the Mormon church:
 To me, these things are dangerous and harmful, and if they’re true, then the church isn’t.
 God wouldn’t do it this way; yes men are flawed, but God is perfect, so he could and should help his men avoid these pitfalls.